open-mmlab/mmdetection/docs/en/user_guides/test_results_submission.md

 #### Update them in config file

-The relevant settings are provided at the end of `configs/_base_/datasets/coco_panoptic.py`.
+The relevant settings are provided at the end of `configs/_base_/datasets/coco_panoptic.py`, as below.

 ```python
 test_dataloader = dict(